Customize the start page in Safari on Mac

 Click the Options button in the bottom-right corner of the window.

-Select what you want on your start page.
+Select options for your start page.

-Favorites: Websites you’ve added as favorites.
+Favorites: Show websites you’ve added as favorites.

 You can have the start page appear whenever you open a new window or tab.
 See Change General preferences.
 You can also see the start page by clicking in the Smart Search field.
 See View your Favorites.